thelonious/kld-intersections/docs/ShapeInfo.md

 The above discussed how an object may be used to describe an Arc.
 For backward compatibility with older shapes APIs, it is also possible to pass an array or a list of arguments.

-There are two support formats:
+There are two supported formats:

 - A 6 element array defined as follows:
     - a number element being `centerX`